 Seeing this window we sourced in France,

-Making besser block walls look pretty is hard work…so we weren’t even going to try.
-Josh from Who Plastering worked his magic on plenty of the walls, layering trowel after trowel of plastery stuff.
+I've never been a fan of a besser block walls - so we chose to cover them in some places with sheet ply and other in plaster.
+Josh from Who Plastering worked his magic, layering trowel after trowel of plastery stuff.
 Then the serious painting could begin, a mini cause for celebration ...

-Finally, our vision for the main showroom was coming together; the high ceilings, the space and the light - even the quirky Hebel break outs & the run-down sheds at the back started to look a little charming (through squinted eyes).
+It was hard-earned joy when our vision for the main showroom came together.
+High ceilings, glorious space and the light.
+Even the quirky Hebel break outs & the run-down sheds at the back started to look a little charming (through squinted eyes).

-For months we were up & down scaffolding, sanding, wire brushing and painting all those ceiling rafters – what a difference 20 odd litres of white paint makes!
-Tim grinded back the concrete floors and refinished them and restored many of the old industrial elements including the metal fans, keeping the simple fabric of the building in tact.
+For months we traversed scaffolding: sanding, wire brushing and painting every ceiling rafter and what a difference 20 odd litres of white paint made.
+Tim grinded back the concrete floors: refinished and restored many of the original industrial elements including the metal fans, keeping the simple fabric of the building in tact.

 The interior spaces are working just like we imagined, the old and the new are now one.
 Our intention was to go slow and it worked for us and for the build, its true all the good things do take time.